adrigg2/ches/README.md

 # Ches (with a single s)
 An attempt to create a chess game in Godot.
-Abandoned project, might consider remaking it in the future.